2002 Bali bombings: Melbourne

 In Lincoln Square on the western side of Swanston Street in Carlton, Melbourne, is a memorial representing the 88 Australians who died in the bombings, and notably the 22 from Victoria.

 There are 88 jets in the fountain; at night, there are lights representing all those who died.
 The fountain shuts off and becomes a reflecting pool on 12 October each year.

 This was one of the very few fountains allowed to operate during the drought in 2007.

 Christine Anu sang The Lighthouse by toxtwo at the opening ceremony.

 Jason McCartney

-One Melburnian survivor of the bombings was North Melbourne AFL player Jason McCartney.
+One Melbournian survivor of the bombings was North Melbourne AFL player Jason McCartney.
 He suffered second-degree burns to over 50% of his body while helping carry others to safety and nearly died during surgery after being transported back to Melbourne.

 But what a moment this is, for not only Australia, not only for AFL football, but for the free world as well.
 Now, I'm not trying to overdramatize things...this shows terrorism, as I said, will never beat courage.
 Welcome back indeed, Jason McCartney, an inspiration to all.